maxhayne/networkCirclePlots/README.md

   Figure 2.
 Grid-Style Circle Plots
 </p>

 Comparing behaviors between SIPs can be done by organizing circle plots in a grid of small multiples (Tufte et al., 1990).
 As shown in Figure 2, we propose it is easy to get a gestalt of the types of outliers, which can give insight and build confidence in any subsequent clustering that might be performed.
-The grids in Figure 2 are sorted by the number of DIP segments, but other sorting mechanisms can be used.
+The grids in Figure 2 is sorted by the the cluster (calculated using K-Means), but other sorting mechanisms can be used.

 ### Problem Summary and Overview of Improvements